 You are all stuck indoors with your kids trying to

 does it help?

-Often when we get stressed, so do our kids
+Often when you get stressed, so do your kids

 and this causes and endless cycle that usually